J535D165/py3data/README.md

 ## Contact

 > This library is a community contribution.
-The authors of this Python library aren't affliated to re3data.
+The authors of this Python library aren't affiliated with re3data.

 Feel free to reach out with questions, remarks, and suggestions.
 The [issue tracker](/issues) is a good starting point.
 You can also email me at